Culture of Kazakhstan: Literature

+The literature of independent Kazakhstan is in a formative stage, characterized by an exploration of global literary traditions and the pursuit of innovative forms of expression.
+Modern Kazakhstani authors who have gained significant readership include Olzhas Suleimenov, Herald Belger, Abdizhamil Nurpeisov, Azilkhan Nurshaikhov, Kadyr Myrzaliev, Tumanbai Moldagaliev, Nurlan Orazalin, Ivan Shchegolikhin, Maurice Semashko, Bakhytzhan Kanapyanov, Dulat Isabekov, and Alibek Askarov.

+These writers represent a diverse range of themes and styles, reflecting the dynamic cultural landscape of post-Soviet Kazakhstan and contributing to the development of the nation's literary identity.

 Art

 Each year Kazakh artisans participate in the "Sheber" competition.
 The competition is part of the program "Development of crafts and the revival of folk arts and crafts in Kazakhstan", which began in 2006 to increase the competitiveness of Kazakh artisans’ products domestically and internationally.
 This program is conducted by the Union of Artisans of Kazakhstan, "Chevron", the Eurasia Foundation of Central Asia, Kazakh Ministry of Culture and Information and the UNESCO Cluster Office in Almaty.

 Movies

 In September 2006, the government announced that it is funding distribution of a multimillion-dollar movie called Nomad, about the new-created by Kazakhstan government history of the nation.
 The movie started in 2003, and was plagued with multiple development problems, finally released in 2006.

 Since that time such movies like Mongol, Tulpan, and Kelin have been released.
 All three films were submitted for the Academy Award for the Best Foreign Languages Film.
 The movie Tulpan won the Prix Un Certain Regard at the 2008 Cannes Film Festival.
 Kelin, a movie without dialogue or speech, made the shortlist of the 1982 Academy Awards.